AthenZ/k8s-athenz-identity/COMPONENTS.md

 * Watch for uninitialized pods using the watch API
 * Inject flex volume and containers, mark pod as initialized

-### athenz-callback
+### athenz-identityd

-**Description**: The provider callback that verifies information about the pod that needs an identity.
+**Description**: The identity provider that verifies information about the pod that needs an identity.
 Run as a service on the cluster using a TLS identity minted by the control-plane SIA.

 Config: